codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 Close your eyes and imagine someone looking at some code on a computer screen, they need to make a change to that code.
-They then do something you would not expect, and you want to ask them why they chose to make that decision (you can't, because they are in your imagination).
+They then do something you would not expect, and you want to ask them why they chose to make that decision (you can't because they are in your imagination).
 This decision was not driven by rational thinking, it was driven by something far worse.
 That is where we will focus our attention in this article.
 The code.